Reeve (England)

-In Anglo-Saxon England, the reeve was a senior official with local responsibilities under the Crown, such as the chief magistrate of a town or district.
-After the Norman conquest, it was an office held by a man of lower rank, appointed as manager of a manor and overseer of the peasants.
+In Anglo-Saxon England, a reeve (Old English: gerefa) was an administrative official serving the king or a lesser lord in a variety of roles.
+After the Norman Conquest, it was an office held by a man of lower rank, appointed as manager of a manor and overseer of the peasants.
 In this later role, historian H. R. Loyn observes, "he is the earliest English specialist in estate management."